SattyamSamania/React-Native/README.md

 # React-Native
-This is React Native Project
+This is a Demo React Native Project with Login Screen and API Authentication.